IsaacBradley/Cafeteria-POS-system/README.md

 CAFETERIA MANAGEMENT SYSTEM

 The cafeteria management system shows how a typical POS system may look like.
-It is a simple block of codes for learning purposes.
+It is a simple block of codes meant for learning purposes.
-This code can be used to enhance object-oriented skills in python.
+It can be useful to someone learning GUI development in Python.